Keeping Up With The Joneses

 |Domestic Gross: $14,904,426||Overseas Gross: $15,014,319|

-In 2012, the production company Parkes+MacDonald landed a $10 million fund backed by Image Nation Abu Dhabi to develop and package projects and they set the sitcom quality Keeping Up With The Joneses up at Fox 2000.
-FOX financed the picture for $40 million and received some capital from TSG Entertainment — which invests into FOX’s slate of films between a quarter of the costs and half of the costs, depending on the project.
+In 2012, the production company Parkes+MacDonald landed a $10 million fund backed by Image Nation Abu Dhabi to develop and package projects and they set this sitcom quality picture up at Fox 2000.
+The budget for Keeping Up With The Joneses was $40 million and FOX financed and received some capital from TSG Entertainment — which invests into FOX’s slate of films between a quarter of the costs and half of the costs, depending on the project.

 Director Greg Mottola (Superbad, Adventureland) did his big screen career no favors from helming this hack work, which was originally dated for an April 1st release, but the picture was order back for reshoots and pushed back.
 Keeping Up With The Joneses was later rescheduled for October 21st — only three weeks after the long delayed Zach Galifianakis starrer Masterminds would open.
 FOX gave this stinker a strong marketing push and invested $17.56M into national TV ads (as per iSpotTV) and millions more into other traditional means of marketing, with a domestic P&A spend in the $30 million range.
 In the week up to its release, Keeping Up With The Joneses was tracking for an opening near $12 million, but as atrocious reviews began to pour in, estimates lowered to $6 – $8 million.